 You can click two ports to connect them.
 After you click the first port, compatible ports appear highlighted.
-Click the second port to connect.
+Click another port to connect.

 Align and connect the blocks as shown.

 Create a branch from the Sine Wave block output to the Abs block.
 Click the input port of the Abs block.
-Compatible ports in the model appear highlighted.
 Move the cursor toward the output signal line from the Sine Wave block.
 A preview line appears.
 Click to create the branch.